-The online lecture, titled “Mutagenic Causes of Cancer”, will start at 11:30 am and be followed by a meeting with Dr. Lindahl.
+The online lecture, titled “Mutagenic Causes of Cancer”, was be followed by a meeting with Dr. Lindahl.

 Dr. Tomas Lindahl